+1011 11 007 1

+Conser nt to become a director.

+I, (Full name of person)

+of (Residential address, a postal address is not sufficient)

-Consent to become a director
+give co onsent to become a director of the corporation on.

-I, (full name of person) of (residential address, a postal address is not sufficient) give co onsent to become a director of the corporation.
-I confi of birtl rm my date (date of birth) 01 01111 (dute of offili) and my place of birth was (place of birth) I ackno owledge I am automatically disqualified from managing corp porations if I: • have been convicted of an offence under the Corporations (Islander) Act 2006 (CATSI Act) that is punishable by impril 12 months • have been convicted of an offence involving dishonesty that imprisonment for at least three months t is punishable by • have been convicted of an offence against the law of a foreign by imprisonment for more than 12 months gn country that is punishable • am an undischarged bankrupt • have signed a personal insolvency agreement and have not l kept to the agreement • have been disqualified under the Corporations Act 2001 fro m managing corporations, and I v will notify the corporation if any of the above events occur af ter my appointment.
-Signat ure of person Date NOTE: This form should be completed and given to the corporation before the particular director-section 246-10(1) of the CATSI Act. person is appointed as a The period of automatic disqualification is set out in sections 279-5 and 279-10 of the CATSI Act.
+I confin rm my date n is (Date of birth)

+and my birth w y place of vas (Place of birth)

+• Islander) Act 2006 (CATSI Act) that is pure 12 months. have been convicted of an offence involving imprisonment for at least three months. e Corporations (Aboriginal and Torres Strait hishable by imprisonment for more than g dishonesty that is punishable by the law of a foreign country that is punishable and have not kept to the agreement.
+Sons Act 2001 from managing corporations,

+Signati ure of person

+Date

+NOTE: This form should be completed and given to the cordirector-section 246-10(1) of the CATSI Act.
+The period of automatic disqualification is set out in